hatchk12/learning-node-express/lesson2/README.md

 app.use(bodyParser.urlencoded({ extended: false }));
 ```

 This includes the modules we're using and initializes them.
+Add all of the following code in the order given unless otherwise specified.

 ```
 app.use(express.static('public'));